eaveryanau/php-num2str/README.md

 # php-num2str
 Wrapper class for solving the problem of converting a number to a string.<br>
-You can change cents delimiter.
+You can change cents delimiter.<br>
 _index.php_ - demo

 **=========example=========**<br><br>